ramalingam-chitra/E-Shopping-Angular/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Use any value for email and pwd.
+Only required validation is added, so any value would work.

 ## Build